sindhura-pv/programming-practice/README.md

 # programming-practice
-My attempt at tackling some of the most interesting coding challenges!
+My attempt at tackling some of the most interesting coding challenges on leetcode!

 Greedy challenges